ericwu13/arc-ov7670-segmentation/README.md

 * (Optional) Make sure iRobot is in the WiFi environment, including WiFi name, password in rpi_src

 ### Run This Application
-* Type the below command into the terminal to download program into ARC IoTdk board
+* Type `make run` in the terminal to download program into ARC IoTdk board

-    `make run`

 * (Optional) After Rpi connect the wifi, the laptop should received the segmentation results in 0.5 fps
 * After ARC connect with the laptop via USB, run cameraGrabber.py on the laptop to recieve the segmentation results in 0.5 fps